HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Python Environment VScode Syntax

 ```
-# Create a folder to store your virtual environment
+# Create a folder in desktop to store your virtual environment
 # Select location to store your virtual environment from VSCODE: File -> Folder
 # Make sure this python version is downloaded first from https://www.python.org/downloads/.
 C:\Users\codchen1\AppData\Local\Programs\Python\Python312\python.exe -m venv . # path to the python version, Geolift is the name of that virtual environment.